BELLE ZELLER SCHOLARSHIP TRUST FUND

-LETTERS OF RECOMMENDATONS
+LETTERS OF RECOMMENDATON

 - Applicants are advised to approach potential recommender’s a minimum of six weeks in advance of the application due date

-- Four letters of recommendations must be submitted by persons who can attest to the applicant’s scholarship, leadership, and social comment in depth on one’s activities. commitment as demonstrated by the student’s contributions to the college, the University, and/or the larger community.
+- Two letters of recommendations must be submitted by persons who can attest to the applicant’s scholarship, leadership, and social comment in depth on one’s activities. commitment as demonstrated by the student’s contributions to the college, the University, and/or the larger community.